gnss-sdr/gnss-sdr/README.md

 ## GNU/Linux

-- Tested distributions: Ubuntu 14.04 LTS and above; Debian 9.0 "stretch" and above; Arch Linux; CentOS 7; Fedora 26 and above; OpenSUSE 42.3 and above.
+- Tested distributions: Ubuntu 14.04 LTS and above; Debian 9.0 "stretch" and above; Arch Linux; Fedora 26 and above; OpenSUSE 42.3 and above.
 - Supported microprocessor architectures:
   - i386: Intel x86 instruction set (32-bit microprocessors).
   - amd64: also known as x86-64, the 64-bit version of the x86 instruction set,